 - Truist offers a physician mortgage loan of up to $2 million.

-- Available to most doctors and dentists, but not nurses or physician assistants.
+- It's available to most doctors and dentists, but not nurses or physician assistants.

-- Only offered in some states and has fixed- and adjustable-rate mortgage loans.
+- It's only offered in some states and has fixed- and adjustable-rate mortgage loans.

 If you’re a doctor or dentist, you’ve likely taken out medical student loans to fund your education.
 You might earn a good income now, but six-figure student loan debt might plague your ability to secure financing for your next home.

 What’s not advertised very often is that many financial institutions have physician mortgage loan programs with attractive terms and zero or low down payment requirements.
 One lender on the market is Truist Bank, which is the new entity after SunTrust and BB&T merged.
 Read on for Student Loan Planner’s full Truist physician loan review.

 Zero down if within 10 years of training.
 10% down for those who are 10 to 15 years past training.

 Maximum loan amount

 AL, AR, CA, CT, DE, DC, FL, GA, IN, KY, MD, MA, MS, NJ, NC, OH, PA, SC, TN, TX, VA, WV